-After a very successful run out last year, Oliver Wright and I are delighted to be running another foot based one day workshop in the Yorkshire Dales this summer (as well as our usual Flowers & Falls course on 1st June).
-This will accommodate up to 8 participants and the plan is to spend the day on a circular route, travelling entirely on foot, covering around 5-7 miles.
+After a really good day last year, Oliver Wright and I are delighted to be running another foot based one day workshop in the Yorkshire Dales this summer.
 We will of course be stopping constantly to consider the landscape and there will be plenty of time for photography, as well as lots of discussion.

 The Yorkshire Dales are famous for the wonderful display of meadow flowers in June.
 At this time of year we will have the chance of seeing carpets of buttercups and clover, as well as a possibility of catching some other seasonal flowers such as orchids, cranesbill and clover.
 Butterflies and many other insects can be seen amongst the meadows and many breeds of bird are also very active at this time of year.
 We will also visit what we believe to be the most picturesque of the Dales waterfalls, see plenty of characterful old barns and dry stone walls, and take in a couple of picturesque rural villages.
 There is also a beautiful section of woodland that we walk through.